 You can also move faster through the water, with the technology taking the strain, getting you to where you need to be in half the time.

-Additionally, pedal yaks can be a lifesaver in certain situations, enabling you to leave a hazardous area quicker than you would with a paddle.
-This is especially ideal if you fish in challenging conditions or locations.
+Additionally, pedal kayaks can be a lifesaver in certain situations, enabling you to leave a hazardous area faster than you would with a paddle kayak.
+Very useful if you like to fish in challenging conditions or locations.

 And with a good rudder system, they make a great option for tackling choppier waters with stronger undercurrents.